cgustave/checkitbaby/README.md

 * Running all testcases from a playbook :
   ex : 	`python3 run_playbook.py myPlaybook`

-* Running a specific testcase from a playbook
+* Running a specific testcase from a playbook :
 	`python3 run_playbook.py myPlaybook 003`

 ##### Web integration:

-Planned.
+There is currently no web integration, this is however in the pipe.
-The idea is to load, select and run the defined testcases and provide a formated report.
+A web GUI would be provided to : load, select and run the defined testcases and provide a formated report.

 ## Organization